 The Vortex slider creates the impression of sending the beat into a ... well ... vortex, whirling it around as you move the slider upwards.
 Use it to create mind-blowing risers and drops.

-Technically, Vortex combines an LFO-modulated notch filter sweep with compression.
+From a technical perspective, Vortex combines an LFO-modulated notch filter sweep with compression.